 - Now, press Ctrl+Shift+Enter on your keyboard.
 You will have your desired result.

-4. Calculate Square of a Matrix from Matrix Multiplication
+4. Calculating Square of a Matrix from Matrix Multiplication

 Let’s go back to the matrices on the examples used in the first example.
 We will use matrix multiplication here to determine the squares of matrices A and B.